Skip to main content

 • “Replayability is there and I 100% recommend this game.”

-• “There is a huge potential for replayability, but once you've earned enough to upgrade the whole skill tree (around 3.5h) - it's done, nothing to play for or achieve, unless you just want to stick around for the same levels with no progress.”
+• “There is a huge potential for replayability, but once you've earned enough to upgrade the whole skill tree (around 3.5 hours) - it's done, nothing to play it for or to achieve anything, unless you just want to stick around for the same levels with no progress.”

 • “3 hours of play to 100% everything with not much replayability.”